biobakery/MetaPhlAn/README.md

 [TOC]

-#**MetaPhlAn 2.0: Metagenomic Phylogenetic Analysis**#
+#**MetaPhlAn 3.0: Metagenomic Phylogenetic Analysis**#

 AUTHORS: Duy Tin Truong (duytin.truong@unitn.it), Nicola Segata (nicola.segata@unitn.it)

 ##**Description**##
 MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea, Eukaryotes and Viruses) from metagenomic shotgun sequencing data with species level resolution.
-From version 2.0 MetaPhlAn is also able to identify specific strains (in the not-so-frequent cases in which the sample contains a previously sequenced strains) and to track strains across samples for all species.
+From version 3.0 MetaPhlAn is also able to identify specific strains (in the not-so-frequent cases in which the sample contains a previously sequenced strains) and to track strains across samples for all species.

-MetaPhlAn 2.0 relies on ~1M unique clade-specific marker genes ([the marker information file can be found at src/utils/markers_info.txt.bz2 or here](https://bitbucket.org/biobakery/metaphlan2/src/473a41eba501df5f750da032d4f04b38db98dde1/utils/markers_info.txt.bz2?at=default)) identified from ~17,000 reference genomes (~13,500 bacterial and archaeal, ~3,500 viral, and ~110 eukaryotic), allowing:
+MetaPhlAn 3.0 relies on ~1M unique clade-specific marker genes ([the marker information file can be found at src/utils/markers_info.txt.bz2 or here](https://bitbucket.org/biobakery/metaphlan2/src/473a41eba501df5f750da032d4f04b38db98dde1/utils/markers_info.txt.bz2?at=default)) identified from ~17,000 reference genomes (~13,500 bacterial and archaeal, ~3,500 viral, and ~110 eukaryotic), allowing:

 * unambiguous taxonomic assignments;
 * accurate estimation of organismal relative abundance;
 * species-level resolution for bacteria, archaea, eukaryotes and viruses;
 * strain identification and tracking
 * orders of magnitude speedups compared to existing methods.
+* metagenomic strain-level population genomics

 If you use this software, please cite :